 5. Let them sleep on it.
 Your partner will need to process this disclosure of yours that "I have herpes".

 They might be very upset initially.
 They might be shocked.
 They might get very emotional.
+They might also be very understanding about the situation.

 Stay calm and supportive.
 Don't try to get sexual at this time.
 Give them time to think and feel through this.
 That's why it's good to do this at a park, or a beach.
 So you can just walk.
 And you might be answering more questions at this time.